A geometrical method for the determination and indexing of electron diffraction patterns (original) (raw)

 Acta Crystallographica Section A Foundations of Crystallography, 2000

-The structure of a new modi®cation of Ti 2 Se, the-phase, and several related inorganic crystal structures containing elements with atomic numbers between 16 and 40 have been solved by quasi-automatic direct methods from singlecrystal electron diffraction patterns of nanometre-size crystals, using the kinematical aproximation.
+The structure of a new modi®cation of Ti 2 Se, the -phase, and several related inorganic crystal structures containing elements with atomic numbers between 16 and 40 have been solved by quasi-automatic direct methods from singlecrystal electron diffraction patterns of nanometre-size crystals, using the kinematical aproximation.
 The crystals were several thousand times smaller than the minimum size required for single-crystal X-ray diffraction.
 Atomic coordinates were found with an average accuracy of 0.2 A Ê or better.
 Experimental data were obtained by standardized techniques for recording and quantifying electron diffraction patterns.
 The SIR97 program for solving crystal structures from three-dimensional X-ray diffraction data by direct methods was modi®ed to work also with two-dimensional electron diffraction data.

-Orientation effects on indexing of electron backscatter diffraction patterns
+Automatic analysis of electron backscatter diffraction patterns